ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 {{site.data.keyword.cloud_notm}} provides three tiers of regions: multizone regions (MZRs), single campus MZRs, and data centers.

 * Single campus multizone region - Single campus MZRs contain three availability zones in different sections of the same building or within multiple buildings on a campus where the power, cooling, networking, and physical security dependencies overlap but are not identical between any two availability zones.
-For more information, see [Single campus MZRs](/docs/overview?topic=overview-locations#single-campus-mzr).
+For more information, see [Single-campus MZRs](/docs/overview?topic=overview-locations#single-campus-mzr).
 * Data centers - More than 50 data centers exist around the world, including MON01 in Montreal, AMS02 in Amsterdam, and MEL01 in Melbourne.
-For more information about all data centers, see [Data centers](/docs/overview?topic=overview-locations#data-centers).
+For more information about all data centers, see [Classic infrastructure locations](/docs/overview?topic=overview-locations#data-centers).
 For more information about the data centers in which VMware Solutions can be deployed, see [{{site.data.keyword.cloud_notm}} data center availability](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning#vc_planning-dc-availability).

 The focus of the {{site.data.keyword.rw}} DR design has the following specifications.
 * A design to deliver against the two key requirements: